 After that, Harry really was left to detention alone, so he returned to his books.

 Author's Note: Next chapter Harry will be meeting Narcissa Malfoy!
-I haven't written it yet, so please give me some inspiration: What should happen?
-If you have an answer or any other comment, please leave me a review!
+I haven't written it yet, so please give me some inspiration: What changes would Narcissa make to the Black house?
+What Black secrets would she know about the house that Harry wouldn't?
+What has she been doing to pass her time there?
+What activities do Narcissa and Draco like to do together?
+And most importantly, how will the big meeting go?
+Will Narcissa like Harry?
+If you have an answer to any of these questions or any other comment, please leave me a review!